sebsgitc/Encoder-Decoder/README.md

 ## License

-This project is licensed under the [appropriate license] - see the LICENSE file for details.
+This project is licensed under the MIT license.

 ## Contact